OuachitaHillsMinistries/oh-theme/README.md

 2. Open the `oh-theme` folder in PhpStorm.
 3. Open `style.scss` for editing.
 4. A green info bar should appear at the top of the editor.
 Click "Add watcher."
-5. In the dialog that appears, paste the path to the sass gem (`sass.bat`) into the "Program" field.
+5. In the dialog that appears, paste the path to the sass gem into the "Program" field.
 For my installation, the path was `/Users/masteredit3/.gem/ruby/1.8/bin/sass`.

 ## Based On